y1g4/y1g4/README.md

 ### Profile
 - 🔭 I’m currently working on a mobile application  to exploit market for farmers in Uganda.
-This mobile application will be connecting farmers with agricultural sellers.
+This mobile application will be connecting farmers with agricultural sellers directly.

 - 🌱 I’m currently learning kotlin in android development